 Director James Wan and Leigh Whannell wrote the script and submitted it to their manager.
 The manager then sent it to an agent in Los Angeles, who summoned the two of them for a meeting.
 They were encouraged to shoot a scene from the script as a short film, which they started passing around to studios.

-Detective Kerry states that John Kramer (aka "Jigsaw") technically isn't a murderer, that he finds ways for his victims to kill themselves.
-She is right, he technically never killed anyone himself, however John could have still been charged with second-degree murder for each of his victims that died.
-New York state, and most other states as well, has a statute that allows someone to be charged with murder even if they didn't actually intend to kill someone.
+Detective Kerry states that Jigsaw technically isn't a murderer, that he finds ways for his victims to kill themselves.
+She is right, he technically never killed anyone himself; however he could have still been charged with second degree murder for each of his victims that died.
+In the United States there is a statute that allows someone to be charged with murder even if they didn't actually intend to kill someone.
 Normally if someone's reckless actions unintentionally cause a person's death they are charged with involuntary manslaughter.
-However when someone's actions go beyond reckless and they do something that puts another person in a situation where their death is a likely outcome they are doing what is known as "showing a depraved indifference to human life".
-It's called depraved indifference murder, by putting his victims in a situation where the likely outcome will be their death John would have been charged with multiple counts of second-degree murder under that statute if he had been apprehended.
+However, when someone's actions go beyond reckless and they do something that puts another person in a situation where their death is a likely outcome they are doing what is known as "showing a depraved indifference to human life".
+It's called depraved indifference murder; by putting his victims in a situation where the likely outcome will be their death Jigsaw would have been charged with multiple counts of second degree murder under that statute if he had been apprehended.

 In the original draft, Zep (Michael Emerson) was to do strange acts with Alison's underwear in her drawers, but Leigh Whannell cut it out as he thought it was a bit "too far," and it was re-written, instead Zep held a gun to Allison's head while he listened to her heart.